 Meetings: Regular.
-The date and time of the regular bi-monthly meetings of the City Council shall be the and Wednesdays of each month at 7:30 P. M. The place of suchhmeetings shall be as designated from time to time by the City Council.
-All meetings of the City Council shall be open to the public, and may be continued to another location.
+The date and time of the regular meetings of the City Council shall be on Tuesday of each week at the hour of 7:30 P.M., unless said Tuesday shall fall on a Holiday, in which event said meeting shall be waived and the business which was scheduled, or required to be scheduled for said meeting, shall be scheduled for the following Tuesday meeting of the City Council.
+The place of such meetings shall be designated from time to time by the City Council.
+All meetings of the City Council shall beopen to the public, and may be continued to another location.